filipBan/filip.codes/content/blog/react-use-memo/index.md

 Then the returned state would be a brand new entity that would fail the `==` and `===` comparison, causing the whole `value` variable to be recalculated.

 Important thing here is that `useMemo` will NOT prevent `ChildComponent` above from re-rendering!
-It will only prevent the value prop that's passed down to be recalculated on every render.
+It will only prevent the `value` prop that's passed down from being recalculated on every render.
 Use `React.memo` for that optimization. `useMemo` can however be used as a one-off `React.memo` like so:

 ```jsx
 import React, { useMemo, useState } from "react"